Vincenth421/CS-Interview-Prep/README.md

 # Data-Structs-and-Algs
 A repo-in-progress, helps provide a basic and simple review of common data structures and algorithms for tech interviews.
 This is not meant to be too in-depth, just a "cheat sheet" style repo for quick refreshers.
 Includes comments to explain step-by-step what each part of the code does.

 I have plans to implement everything using C, Java, and Python.
 Includes Makefiles to help compile and run code.
+I am also looking to put my code up on a website for easier access and a better way to review the material.

 Current Data Structures Implemented:
 * Java: